OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Bugfixes

   - Fixed blood defaulting to -1/-1 during vampire transition.
 Now will correctly default to 1/31 (default formula changed in future update).
+  - Fixed bug where blood potency data structure was incorrectly initiated, which could cause some logical errors when a newborn vampire.

 #### **0.4 - The Ashfall & Glamour Update**